samjsharpe/samjsharpe.github.com/_posts/2016-04-15-why-I-left-the-Civil-Service.md

 and they _expect_ a certain percentage of people to be in each box, so you can't all be doing great.

 Pretty much every major organisation which did this (Yahoo, Microsoft) at any point had ditched the practise long before I joined the Civil Service.
-It's an utterly crap and majorly demotivating way to manage people.
+It's an utterly crap and massively demotivating way to manage people.
 It should die, in a fire.
 It's being widely trashed (search for "Stack Ranking") and the Civil Service should abandon it and stop trying to measure 400,000 people against the same scale - it just doesn't work.